-It may have happened to many of us, to loose a diamond earring or to forget a ring somewhere in a public area because we just wanted to wash our hands or to have our bracelet stolen…
+It may have happened to many of us, to lose a diamond earring or to forget a ring somewhere in a public area because we just wanted to wash our hands or to have our bracelet stolen…

 It is very painful when it happens, because it is often not only a material loss but also an emotional loss.